kubermatic/machine-controller/README.md

 # Features
 ## What works
-- Creation of worker nodes on AWS, Digitalocean, Openstack, Azure and Hetzner cloud
+- Creation of worker nodes on AWS, Digitalocean, Openstack, Azure, VMWare Vsphere, Hetzner cloud and Kubevirt (experimental)
-- Using Ubuntu, CoreOS/RedHat ContainerLinux or CentOS 7 distributions
+- Using Ubuntu, CoreOS/RedHat ContainerLinux or CentOS 7 distributions (not all distributions work on all providers)

 ## What does not work
 - Master creation (Not planned at the moment)